thanasisn/SDR_enhancement_LAP/article/article_doc.md

 Natsis, Bais, and Meleti (2023)), (d) absence of clouds and absence of EC events, (e) with at least $60\,\%$ of the day length without clouds and presence of EC events, (h) randomly selected days, and (i) manually selected days.
-For the latter case and where needed in some of the edge cases, we also used images from a sky-camera to further aid the decision of the manual inspection.
+For the latter case and where needed, we also used images from a sky-camera to further aid the decision of the manual inspection.

 The definition of the CE events with this method has a degree of subjectivity, since the actual clear sky irradiance is not known and can